ramit05/myblog/_posts/2018-02-01-ci-cd-automate.md

 The primary goal of th process is to be production ready anytime and anywhere.
 During this journey, I had some reletive experiences and good practices that I developed.
 In this post I will be illustrating them in depth from a CI/CD admin perspective.

 So hope you guys enjoy it !

-## What is Polling ?

-The term polling can be defined as the method

-## Polling with Jenkins

-## What happens when you do Multiple Checkouts ?

 ## Chef Automate